ollienorman/CV/README.md

 It nags at me if I feel like there's a smarter, more efficient way of doing something - and I'll want to find out how to do something about it.
 At Unicef UK I was hired into a salary role halfway through my internship primarily because I spotted inefficiencies in the existing donor pipeline and management system, researched the programs and systems used, and pitched to the department manager to let me work on a new process - which I developed and implemented.

 ## Education

-#### Makers Academy (October 2020 to February 2021)

-A selective and intensive coding bootcamp, designed to produce language-agnostic developers with an extremely strong foundation in software development and the tools to continue learning quickly and effectively for the rest of their development career.

-- OOP, TDD (a particular focus of the course), MVC, DDD, SOLID
-- Agile/XP - running our own standups and retros in regularly-changing student groups.
-Delivering projects from MVP to final product with client feedback.
-- 'Learning to learn' - a focus on learning new concepts and technologies 'on the job', I was proud at how quickly I grasped and overcame new and complex challenges.
-- Pair Programming - a majority of the course was undertaken while pairing, using pairing's excellent potential for learning, mentoring, and writing quality code.
-- Languages and frameworks: Ruby, Rails, JavaScript, React, jQuery, SQL, Sinatra, Capybara
-- Testing frameworks: RSpec, Jasmine

 #### University of Exeter (2010 to 2014)